Pascal488/DIT/README.md

 # DIT

-This is a repo containing all the tasks and projects from my first year in DIT  to graduate
+This repository comprises a comprehensive collection of assignments and projects that span from my initial year at DIT to my successful graduation.